imcodlaw/joints-2020/README.md

 # joints-2020
-A binary text classification task using Bag of Words

 The goal of this task is to classify e-mails into 2 classes (spam or non spam).
 Spam e-mails are labeled as 'Result' equals to 1 and non spam e-mails are labeled as 'Result' equals 0.